ubuntu-mate/ubuntu-mate.org/pages/about.md

   * Recreate the halcyon days of Ubuntu for users who prefer a traditional desktop metaphor.
   * Use themes and artwork similar to Ubuntu so that Ubuntu MATE is immediately familiar.
   * When possible contribute to [Debian](http://www.debian.org) so both the Debian and Ubuntu communities benefit.
-  * Package selection will favour functionality and stability over lightness and whimsy.
+  * Software selection will favour functionality and stability over lightness and whimsy.
   * Get adopted as an official Ubuntu *"flavour"*.

 ## Frequently Asked Questions